dotnet/Open-XML-SDK/README.md

 [![Downloads](https://img.shields.io/nuget/dt/DocumentFormat.OpenXml.svg)](https://www.nuget.org/packages/DocumentFormat.OpenXml)
 [![Build Status](https://office.visualstudio.com/OC/_apis/build/status/OpenXmlSdk/OfficeDev.Open-XML-SDK?branchName=master)](https://office.visualstudio.com/OC/_build/latest?definitionId=7420&branchName=master)

+> # Office 2019 Support Available!
+> There is a prerelease version with support for Office 2019 types.
+Please try this out and let us know how it works for you and if you have any issues!

 The Open XML SDK provides tools for working with Office Word, Excel, and PowerPoint documents.
 It supports scenarios such as:

 - High-performance generation of word-processing documents, spreadsheets, and presentations.